fcastello/ansible-docker/README.md

 Requirements
 ------------

-- Ubuntu installed (tested with 18.04)
+- Ubuntu installed (tested with 18.04 and ubuntu 20.04)

 Role Variables
 --------------